hats-finance/hats-contracts/docs/deposits-and-withdrawals.md

 The funds that a user has deposited in the vault can be paid out as a bounty to hackers.

-HATs has implemented some time limits on withdrawals to make sure that a users will not withdraw their funds while a claim is being processed.
+Hats has implemented some time limits on withdrawals to make sure that users will not withdraw their funds while a claim is being processed.

 This means that a user cannot withdraw her funds:

 - When a claim has been submitted, but has not been approved or dismissed yet
-- During a regular fixed period during which claims can be submitted
+- During a regular fixed period during which claims can be submitted (called `safetyPeriod`)

 More precisely, this works as follows:

-- Before withdrawing, a user calls`withdrawRequest` at time `t`.
+- Before withdrawing, a user calls `withdrawRequest` at time `t`.
 This can be called at any time

 The user can call `withdraw` or `redeem` and withdraw all or part of her funds only if
-  1. The current time is later than `t + withdrawEnableStartTime` but before `t + withdrawEnableSTartTime + withdrawRequestEnablePeriod`
+  1. The current time is later than `t + withdrawRequestPendingPeriod (= withdrawEnableStartTime[user]` but before `t + withdrawRequestPendingPeriod + withdrawRequestEnablePeriod`
   2. the current time is during the withdraw period
   3. there is no active claim